ProgrammingCoffee6/ReaperUtau/README.md

 - Full playback and sound synchronization (Pseudo-ARA)
 - Track 1-14 are now mono-output, so it is possible to track and mix directly in DAW (as long as you are using low-latency plugins, that is)
 - OpenUtau -> REAPER BPM sync
-- Disabling Pre-Rendering, as it interferes with audio sync between OU and REAPER

 ## Planned features
 - Full MIDI syncronization
 - Two-sided BPM syncronization
-- Maybe I will come up with a pretty solution to PDC, but, that's unlikely
+- Maybe I will come up with a pretty solution to PDC, but, that's unlikely due to a nature of connection
 - Windows/Linux builds
+- Disabling Pre-Rendering, as it interferes with audio sync between OU and REAPER

 ## Notes/Known issues